Besar Halimi: Brøndby

-Sandhausen
+SV Sandhausen

 On 2 September 2019, Halimi signed a two-year contract with 2.
-Bundesliga club Sandhausen.
+Bundesliga club SV Sandhausen.
 On 21 September, he made his debut in a 1–1 home draw against VfL Bochum after being named in the starting line-up.
 He scored his first goal for Sandhausen against Holstein Kiel on 22 December, exploiting a poor pass from opposing goalkeeper Dominik Reimann in an eventual 2–2 draw.

 On 23 December 2020, in the second round of the DFB-Pokal, Halimi made his cup debut for Sandhausen, coming off the bench at half-time for Julius Biada as they were knocked out 4–0 by VfL Wolfsburg.
 His first goal of the 2020–21 season came on 20 February 2021, as he struck a volley from the edge of the area off a header from Nils Röseler in a 2–1 loss to SC Paderborn; Sandhausen's third loss in a row.

 During his two seasons with Sandhausen, Halimi made 27 total appearances in which he scored two goals, as he failed to become an established starter.